norbutlepcha25/SWE303/docs/unit1/overview.md

 **Unit 1: Foundations of Software Project Management - Overview**

-Welcome to the foundational unit on Software Project Management.
 This unit addresses a critical question: **Why do software projects need specialized management, and what does it take to make them successful?**

 Software development is more than just a technical challenge; it is a complex, high-stakes endeavor prone to failure, changing requirements, and significant investment.
 This unit establishes that disciplined project management is the essential discipline that transforms a set of technical tasks into a successful, value-delivering product.